 - To assist in identifying additional sources of funding for coordination and implementation of special projects and activities, as deemed appropriate by the Committee.

-The BPAC, as an advisory committee to the Metropolitan Interstate Council, is funded through the Federal Highway Administration, the Wisconsin and Minnesota Departments of Transportation, and local match (RDC/RPC).
+The BPAC, as an advisory committee to the Metropolitan Interstate Council, is funded through the Federal Highway Administration, the Wisconsin and Minnesota Departments of Transportation, and local match (ARDC/NWRPC).

-For more information about the BPAC, please contact James Gittemeier, MIC Principal Planner, at 218-529-7556.
+For more information about the BPAC, please contact MIC Principal Planner James Gittemeier using email form, below, or call (218) 529-7556.